ramsrikarputcha/Notes-Big-Data-fork/AI-Agents_Summary_Yash_Khavnekar.md

-AI Agents: Key Points Summary
+## Summary of Learnings: AI Agents: Key Points Summary

 AI agents are intelligent software systems designed to perceive, decide, and act autonomously to achieve specific goals.
 Here's a concise summary of the main points: